NativeScript/docs/content/guide/core/color.md

 title: Color
 ---

-This class allows you to create a color object with all color components(alpha, red, green, blue in the [0, 255] range) from different types of input.
-The properties `ios` and `android` of an instance of this class provide the color object for the respective native platform.
+This class allows you to create a color object with all color components(alpha, red, green, blue in the [0, 255] range) from different types of color representations such as, ARGB, color name, hex, etc. The properties `ios` and `android` of an instance of this class provide the color object for the respective native platform.

 ## Use the Color class